 Dr. Joseph E. Wagstaff was a pediatrician, medical geneticist and researcher.
 As much as anyone in the world, Dr. Wagstaff advanced the state of knowledge about Angelman syndrome.
 He diagnosed and treated scores of patients with Angelman syndrome and provided much needed counsel to their families.
 Dr. Wagstaff was an invaluable contributor to the ASF and his work on the Scientific Advisory Committee has been instrumental in soliciting and evaluating the high-caliber scientific proposals that the ASF is proud to fund.
-This photo of Dr. Wagstaff was taken while he took time away from a holiday luncheon to talk with two people at the same time about an AS patient to try figure out what was going on with the patient and how he could help.
+The above photo of Dr. Wagstaff was taken while he took time away from a holiday luncheon to talk with two people at the same time about an AS patient to try figure out what was going on with the patient and how he could help.
 (Photo taken by Carolyn Ohle, genetic counselor.)

 As a talented and gifted diagnostician, Dr. Wagstaff was known as a man of utmost integrity—a consummate clinician who upheld the highest ethical standards and treated all people with decency, compassion, and respect.
 Dr. Wagstaff dedicated his life to the benefit and compassionate care of his patients and in support of their families.
 Through the Joseph E. Wagstaff Postdoctoral Fellowship, the ASF seeks to honor Dr. Wagstaff’s legacy by supporting innovative research initiatives, and by further supporting and encouraging existing Angelman syndrome-related research projects.